Bichon Frisé: History

 The dogs found early success in Spain and it is generally believed that Spanish seamen introduced the early breed to Tenerife in the Canary Islands.
 Their association with European nobility began in the 13th century, entering the royal courts of Spain, Italy and France.
 In the 14th century, Italian sailors rediscovered the dogs on their voyages and are credited with returning them to continental Europe.

 The Bichon à Poil Frisé was recognised by the Société Centrale Canine in 1933.
 It was definitively accepted by the Fédération Cynologique Internationale in October 1959.

-Some of the dogs were brought to the United States in 1955 and to the United Kingdom in 1973.
+Some of the dogs were introduced to the United States in 1955 and to the United Kingdom in 1973.

 Appearance

 The Bichon Frisé is a small dog, standing 23-30 cm at the withers and weighing approximately 5 kg, the weight varying in proportion to the height.
 The skull is rather flat, but may appear rounded; the muzzle tapers only slightly, and constitutes two-fifths of the length of the head.
 The nose is black, the eyes dark and round.

 The coat is loosely curled in spirals or corkscrews, with a thick soft undercoat.
 On the Bichon Frisé's head, it is typically styled in a spherical shape, resembling a full moon.
 The coat is always pure white; only in dogs under a year old may it be slightly tinged with beige, this extending over no more than 10% of the area of the body.
 The head and legs are proportionate in size to the body.